 Looking for an education that will prepare you for a vast array of high-paying, recession-proof careers?
 You’ve come to the right place.
-The Department of Accounting, Finance and Economics offers undergraduate and graduate programs that will prepare you to be tomorrow’s business leader.
+The Department of Accounting, Finance, Information Systems and Economics offers undergraduate and graduate programs that will prepare you to be tomorrow’s business leader.

-For those interested in accounting, we offer a Bachelor of Science in Business Administration (B.S.B.A.) degree with a major in accounting and a Master of Accountancy (M.Ac.).
+For those interested in accounting, we offer a Bachelor of Science in Business Administration (B.S.B.A.) degree with a major in accounting and a Master of Accountancy (M.Acc.).